 Soft, glossy curls that hit at the collarbone are elegant, not to mention simple to replicate.
 It only takes six easy steps to get loose, effortless waves that last all day.

-Stranger Things' Natalia Dyer modernizes this sleek retro wave by leaving her roots dark.
+Natalia Dyer of Stranger Things modernizes this sleek retro wave by leaving her roots dark.
 Her deep side-part is flattering for heart-shaped faces since it works to create facial symmetry and balance.